1. How do I connect to the terminals?

 had on hand.

-When I
+When I performed

-Seas Excel T25-001, I also included the OWII (which matched up well in terms of
+D260, and Seas Excel T25-001, I also included the OWII (which matched up well

-to the upper register resolution.
-Here are my thoughts on these listening
+listening to the upper register resolution.
+Here are my thoughts on these

-tests.
+listening tests.

 I spent most